 The story here is that you can fail.
 You can fail completely miserably.
 But as humans we are resilient enough to be able to pick ourselves up, and reinvent ourselves and be better every single time.
 An early failure has made the best of people who we admire including boldface names like Oprah, Steve Jobs and Bill Gates.
 Every failure is an opportunity for improvement.
 This is my journey.

 Check out a few of my favorite stories about my financial situation:

 - I Grew Up Poor And Survived

 - I’m Unemployed and Coming Out of The Closet

 - I Don’t Buy Christmas Gifts And I’m Not Sorry

 - Why I Bought Rental Property While In Debt

 How am I doing?
 Well, so far this year I’ve reduce my debt by over $19,000.00.
 Can I get to $22,000 this year all while working as a temp?
 You bet!
 Check out the latest about my debt.

 Oh yes, let me add the disclaimer.

-DISCLAIMER: I am not a financial professional, I just play one on the interwebs.
-You should not take anything that you read here as professional advice but as entertainment… I’m just a chick in debt trying to claw my way out.
+DISCLAIMER: You should not take anything that you read here as professional advice but as entertainment… I’m just a chick in debt trying to claw my way out.
 Should you need professional financial help, please contact a trustworthy (I think that they exist) certified financial planner or accountant.